marfarma/wp-table-reloaded/trunk/readme.txt

 == Frequently Asked Questions ==

-= Can I use WP-Table and WP-Table Reloaded together? =
+= Can I use wp-Table and WP-Table Reloaded together? =

 Yes!
-You can have both WP-Table and WP-Table Reloaded installed in your WordPress!
+You can have both wp-Table and WP-Table Reloaded installed in your WordPress!
 They will not interfere (as they are not using anything together).
 They are completely independent from each other.
-If WP-Table Reloaded finds the WP-Table database tables, it can import the found tables into it's own format, so that you can completely upgrade from WP-Table to WP-Table Reloaded.
+If WP-Table Reloaded finds the wp-Table database tables, it can import the found tables into it's own format, so that you can completely upgrade from wp-Table to WP-Table Reloaded.

 = Support? =